EnviloN/SpaceRTS-ECS/README.md

 # NI-APH Semestral Project

 ## About:
-The player plays an infiltrator with glowing eyes (robot or cat person).
-The objective of the game is to infiltrate into a building with patrolling guards without being detected.
-The guards can detect the player in a lit environment.
-However, in shadows, guards can only detect the glowing eyes.
-The player can close the eyes in order to stay completely invisible in dark areas.
-On the other hand, with the eyes closed, the player loses the ability to view the environment, and only sounds are visualized.
-The player can freely move with the eyes closed, and there is no other than the visual limitation.

-**Future ideas**:
-- The player is a thief and has to steal some objective items and then evacuate the building.
-- More challenging levels contain guards that can use flashlights to view dark areas.
-- There are some objective items that need to be stolen glow and make the escape harder for the player.
-- There are objects in which the player can hide.
+Simple space RTS, where planets can be controlled by teams.
+Planets controlled by a team generate starships of that team.
+The player can control the starships of their team and send them to other planets.
+If the planet is not captured, the starships capture it.
+However, if starships of other teams are present, they need to be destroyed first.

 ## Characteristics
-- **Genre**: Stealth
+- **Genre**: RTS
 - **Engine**: Unity
-- **Environment and Camera**: 2D world, pure top-down or isometric top-down camera view
+- **Environment and Camera**: Pure 2D top-down
-- **Objects**: player, enemies
+- **Objects**: planets, starships
-- **Actions**: movement, closing eyes
+- **Actions**: camera movement, unit selection, unit orders
 - **Technical mechanics**:
-    - Sound visualization - when the eyes are closed, only the sound is visualized in the environment
-    - AI behavior - guard behavior and ability to detect player
+    - Captured planets generate starships over time based on their size.
+    - Starships use flocking algorithm to move around, avoiding planets, and colisions between them.
+    - Camera movement is done by controlling a camera rig entity in ECS and its transform is applied to the camera game object.

+## Future ideas
+- Planets can exchange several orbiting spaceships (as a form of currency) for a mining orbiter that will increase the starship generation speed.
+Mining orbiters could potentially by captured or destroyed during the planet capture.
+- Dynamic cursor icon based on game state, selection.